noriyukipy/noriyukipy/README.md

 ### :octocat: Main Repository

 - [tfDlg](https://github.com/noriyukipy/tfdlg) - tfDlg is a Python library for transformer-based language models and dialog models with TensorFlow.
 - [msgFlow](https://github.com/colorfulscoop/msgflow) - msgFlow is a simple chatbot framework in Python.
 Easy to configure with YAML and connect to several services.
-Get started from the [document](https://noriyukipy.github.io/msgflow/)

 ### 📚 Article